Suicidal person

-A suicidal person is one who is experiencing a personal suicide crisis; that is the person is attempting suicide, is seeking a means to die by suicide, or is contemplating suicide.
+A suicidal person is one who is experiencing a personal suicide crisis; the person is seeking a means to die by suicide, or is contemplating suicide.

 Recognizing a suicidal person

 A suicidal person may exhibit certain behaviors.
 A person who has a preoccupation with death, talks excessively about suicide, or becomes socially withdrawn may be contemplating suicide.
 Other behaviors in suicidal people include reckless behaviors (such as increased drug and alcohol use, or taking unnecessary risks like dangerous driving), unexpected or unusual farewells to family and friends, and seeking out means to kill themselves (such as acquiring pills, guns, or other lethal objects).

 Causes

 See Discussion on causes of suicide for more information.

 In many cases, suicide is an attempt to escape a situation that causes unbearable suffering.
-A majority of those that die by suicide suffer from depression, alcoholism, or mental health problems such as bipolar disorder.
+A majority of those that die by suicide suffer from depression, alcoholism or other mental health problems such as bipolar disorder.
 Some that die by suicide have organic disorders such as brain trauma and epilepsy.